The Imperial College MBA: What You Need To Know

 Imperial College MBA Employment Stats

-- More than 50% of the class have an undergraduate degree in science, technology, engineering or mathematics (STEM) subjects such as computing, product design, agricultural sciences, chemistry, and electronic engineering.
+- 43% of the class have an undergraduate degree in science, technology, engineering or mathematics (STEM) subjects such as computing, product design, agricultural sciences, chemistry, and electronic engineering.